Finite-sample-based Spectral Radius Estimation and Stabilizability Test for Networked Control Systems: Problem Formulation

 Moreover, we consider the networked control setting where sensors measure the system state $x_t$ and transmit it to the controller through a wireless communication channel, suffering from Bernoulli packet drops~\cite{RN373} with packet reception rate $q\in (0,1)$.
 The packet drop event is denoted by a binary variable $\gamma_t$, which is $0$ if the packet is lost and $1$ otherwise.
 As shown in~\cite{RN373}, there exist an estimator and a controller such that closed-loop control system is mean square stable, only if the following condition holds

-This paper assumes that the precise value of $q$ and $\rho(A)$ are unknown.
+We assume that the precise value of $q$ and $\rho(A)$ are unknown.
 We aim to provide a method of using the collected input/state measurements and communication channel samples to determine whether the stabilizability condition~\eqref{eq.StabilityCondition} holds.
-In the presence of a finite amount of data, due to estimation errors, we can never correctly assert whether the equality $q=1-\frac{1}{\rho(A)^2}$ holds.
-Therefore, throughout this paper, we assume that $q \neq 1-\frac{1}{\rho(A)^2}$.
+In the presence of a finite amount of data, due to estimation errors, we can never correctly assert whether the equality $q=1-1/{\rho(A)^2}$ holds.
+Therefore, throughout this paper, we assume that $q \neq 1-1/{\rho(A)^2}$.